immutables/immutables.github.io/_posts/2013-10-29-when-not-to-use.md

 - `NullPointerException` is natural, unavoidable and endlessly compelling thing, since it helps keep programmers busy for hunting _NPE_s down, inserting blind `null` check and closing a bug ticket at the end of a day
-- _org.immutables_ is not as convenient as anything that _Spring_ does, and, moreover, it is totally compromised by the fact that _SpringFramework's_ XML is not compatible with builders
+- _Immutables_ is not as convenient as anything that _Spring_ does, and, moreover, it is totally compromised by the fact that _SpringFramework's_ XML is not compatible with builders